manas1313/DockersFlashApp/README.md

-This is a sample application to reurn a json with below forrmat with /info endpoint {
+#Scope: This is a sample application to reurn a json with below forrmat with /info endpoint
+{
     "service_name": "myapplication",
     "version: : "1.0.0",